M. J. Coldwell: Leadership succession crisis

 Coldwell had a moderating influence on party policy, and at the party's biannual convention in Winnipeg in 1956, the party passed the Winnipeg Declaration as a statement of party principles to replace the more radical Regina Manifesto.
-He pushed the party to accept that there is room for the private sector in a mixed economy in the hope that the new principles would make the CCF more electable.
+He pushed the party to accept the private sector in a mixed economy in the hope that the new principles would make the CCF more electable.

-In the 1958 election, Coldwell lost his House of Commons seat, and the party was reduced to a rump of eight MPs.
-Prime Minister Diefenbaker offered him a Senate appointment, which he declined.
-In the period following the election, he was constantly considering resigning as the CCF's leader, but was repeatedly dissuaded by the party's executive.
-However, the party needed a leader in the House of Commons to replace him because he obviously was no longer a member of parliament.
-The CCF parliamentary caucus chose Hazen Argue as its new leader in the House.
-During the leadup to the 1960 CCF convention, Argue was pressing Coldwell to step down.
+In the 1958 election, Coldwell lost his seat in the House of Commons, and the party was reduced to a rump of eight MPs.
+The new Progressive Conservative Prime Minister, John Diefenbaker, offered him an appointment to the Senate, which he declined.
+After the election, Coldwell often considered resigning the CCF leadership, but the party executive repeatedly dissuaded him from doing so.
+However, the party needed a leader in the House of Commons, and the CCF parliamentary caucus chose Hazen Argue to fill this role.
+During the lead-up to the 1960 CCF convention, Argue pressed Coldwell to step down.
 The leadership challenge jeopardized plans for an orderly transition to the new party that was being planned by the CCF and the Canadian Labour Congress.
-CCF national president David Lewis, who succeeded Coldwell as president in 1958, when the national chairman and national president positions were merged, and the rest of the new party's organizers both opposed Argue's manoeuvres and wanted Saskatchewan premier Tommy Douglas to be the new party's first leader.
-To prevent their plans from derailing, Lewis unsuccessfully tried to persuade Argue not to force a vote at the convention on the question of the party's leadership.
-There was a split between the parliamentary caucus and the party executive on the convention floor.
+CCF national president David Lewis, who succeeded Coldwell as president in 1958, when the national chairman and national president positions were merged, and the rest of the new party's organizers both opposed Argue's manoeuvres and wanted Saskatchewan premier Tommy Douglas to be the new party's leader.
+In an attempt to prevent their plans from derailing, Lewis tried to persuade Argue not to force a vote at the convention on the question of the party's leadership.
+The vote went ahead, and there was a split between the parliamentary caucus and the party executive on the convention floor.
 Coldwell stepped down as leader, and Argue replaced him, becoming the party's final national leader.